PKULiuHui/FactVC/README.md

 ## Acknowledgements

-We acknowledge the [EMScore project](https://github.com/ShiYaya/emscore) that we based on our work:
+We acknowledge the [EMScore project](https://github.com/ShiYaya/emscore) that we based on our work